-Oklahoma Wesleyan University believes that its Mission, Statement of Purpose, Diversity and Unity, Institutional Goals, Institutional Objectives, Philosophy of Christian Liberal Arts Education, and Doctrinal Statement reveal the distinctive advantages students will enjoy when they choose to attend this institution.
+Oklahoma Wesleyan University believes that its Mission, Statement of Purpose, Diversity and Unity, Institutional Objectives and Doctrinal Statement reveal the distinctive advantages students will enjoy when they choose to attend this institution.

 Our Mission

 As an evangelical Christian university of The Wesleyan Church, Oklahoma Wesleyan University models a way of thought, a way of life, and a way of faith.
 It is a place of serious study, honest questions, and critical engagement, all in the context of a liberal arts community that honors the primacy of Jesus Christ, the priority of Scripture, the pursuit of Truth, and the practice of Wisdom.